 Price, per person

-Air travel on British Airways flights (Airbus A320); travel by private coach; hotel accommodation as described below; breakfasts; 1 lunch and 5 dinners with wine, water, coffee; 1 wine tasting; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Flights (Euro Traveller) with British Airways (Airbus 320); travel by private coach; hotel accommodation as described below; breakfasts; 2 lunches and 5 dinners with wine, water, coffee; 1 wine tasting; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

-Tickets (top category) for 4 performances are included costing c. £250.
+Tickets (top category) for five performances are included, costing c. £265.
 The festival programme has not yet been released to the public so concert details may still be subject to change.
+Four of the recitals are more formal and feature top international artists; the morning recital on Day 4 is likely to be a more causal affair.

-Hotel Golf Peralada: a 5-star spa and golf hotel situated in the Albera mountains with an excellent restaurant.
+Hotel Golf Peralada: a 5-star spa and golf hotel situated in the Albera mountains.

-Visits require a fair amount of walking in historic town centres where coach access is restricted, and coaches cannot stop in the immediate vicinity of the concert venue.
+The excursions require a fair amount of walking, including in the historic centre of Girona where coach access is restricted.
+Coaches cannot stop in the immediate vicinity of the concert venue.
 Catalonia is very hot in August.
-Concerts start at c.
+Four of the five recitals start at c.
 9pm so late nights are inevitable.
-Average distance by coach per day: 58 miles.
+Average distance by coach per day: 56 miles.

 Between 10 and 22 participants.